ewjmulder/immerse/toolbox/README.md

 # Immerse - Toolbox

-## Introduction

 The Immerse toolbox module contains a 'toolbox' full of implementations of the extension interfaces defined in the [domain module](../domain/README.md).
-For more information about the individual implementation classes, see their javadoc.
+For more information about the individual implementation classes, see their Javadoc.

 ## Design